trustyai-explainability/trustyai-llm-demo/README.md

+# TrustyAI Generative Model RHOAI Demo

-# 1. Install RHOAI 2.16.1 and all prerequisite operators for a GPU model deployment
+## 1. Install RHOAI 2.16.1 and all prerequisite operators for a GPU model deployment
 I used:
 - RHOAI 2.16.1
 - Authorino 0.16.0